mratsim/constantine/constantine/commitments_setups/README.md

-# Trusted Setups
+# Reference Strings & Trusted Setups

-This folder holds code and data related to trusted setups necessary for implemented protocols.
+This folder holds code and data related to Common Reference Strings, Structured Reference Strings and trusted setups necessary for implemented protocols.

 It also holds a spec proposal for an efficient trusted setup format,